ReidsGuides.com

 Still, even if it's just one or two of you and therefore renting is going to take a big bite out of your budget, there can be situations in which renting a car is worth the expense.
 If you are at all planning to visit the villages of Provence, the hilltowns and vineyards of Tuscany, the whitewashed pueblos of Andalucia, or any other itinerary rarely of never served by trains or buses, get the car.
 The truer Europe lies in the small towns, not the big cities.
 Don't short-change your experience by short-changing your budget.

-Check the restrictions.
+Check the rental restrictions

 Most rental companies have restrictions on where you can drive.
 With some, you must stay in the country of rental (usually this is only mandated by smaller, national outfits).
 Most won't allow you to take a car rented in England to Ireland or the continent.
 Few let you drive from any western European country into Eastern Europe, so if you're planning to drive to Prague, make sure you work it all out with the rental agency from the get-go.

-CDW can be worth it.
+CDW can be worth it

 If your regular auto insurance doesn't cover rentals abroad (check), you might want to buy the collision damage wavier, or CDW.
 This peace of mind comes basically allows you to total the car and not be held liable.
 Your credit card may cover the CDW if you use it to pay for the rental, so always check with your company.